What is a pension-advance loan?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 A pension loan gives borrowers a lump cash sum in exchange for a percentage of the borrower’s future pension payments.
 The loan is usually paid back in monthly installments.
 Consumer advocate groups warn against pension-advance loans because they charge high interest rates.
+They may also have serious tax penalties.

 A pension, also known as a defined benefits plan, is a type of retirement plan often granted to civil servants.
 Police officers, firefighters, teachers, and military employees usually qualify for pension plans.
 The amount paid to each pensioner depends on how many years the employee worked for their employer and what the employee’s salary was at the time.
 Retirees can choose between a lump-sum or monthly payments.

 A report by the New York Times found that the average interest rate on a pension-advance loan was between 27 and 106 percent.
 Though the pension-advance industry does not have a set regulator, it may soon be investigated by both the Consumer Financial Protection Bureau and the Senate’s Committee on Health, Education, Labor and Pensions.
+Even compared to other high interest loans, some of the terms can be considered predatory.
+It is better to keep looking for a loan company that can offer a different alternative if you need financial assistance now.

 Personal finance advisors also recommend against withdrawing pension and retirement funds early, specifically because the funds are meant to last the rest of a pensioner’s life.
 By tapping into that money early with a pension-advance loan, pensioners risk the stability of their golden years.
+Even if it’s temporary, it decreases the returns made throughout the life of your pension.

 Scott Pooch, President of SW Pooch and Company, said in an email that pension plans are most effective as long-term saving strategies, not short-term quick fixes.